krystek17/docker-101/README.md

 ```
  And now you have a dashboard at https://localhost

- if you want to use portainer its the same, just download the portainer directory and run docker
+ If you want to use portainer its the same, just download the portainer directory and run docker

-have fun ^^
+Have fun ^^